 Perhaps the most distinguished of all the restaurants in Prague, Francouszká is located within the Municipal House, one of the city’s most impressive Art Nouveau buildings.
-Sharing the same architectural character as its host edifice, the dining room of Francouszká is a large, open room with stunning gold chandeliers, cylindrical glass and wall lights, all topped with an awe-inspiring 30-foot painted ceiling.
+Sharing the same architectural character as its host edifice, the dining room of Francouzská is a large, open room with stunning gold chandeliers, cylindrical glass and wall lights, all topped with an awe-inspiring 30-foot painted ceiling.

 Settle into a dark green leather banquette behind an expanse of pristine white tablecloth covered in fine Bohemian crystal, and drift back a century or so as you browse the menu.
 An erudite blend of traditional Czech and world cuisine, the food is generally top-notch (specialities include lobster bisque and coq au vin).
-In the same building are an equally impressive Kavarna (see Snack) and beautiful concert hall.
+In the same building are an equally impressive Kavarna and a beautiful concert hall.